 My New Year resolution for IHC is to increase awareness for headache and facial pain.
 I will take the next several blog posts to go over basic headache information and some lifestyle strategies that can help.
 In general, terms used to describe primary headache syndromes are often misunderstood and misused.

-The main primary headache syndromes include migraine, tension-type headache and trigeminal autonomic cephalgias.
-Among the TACs is the most painful headache condition known to mankind, cluster headache.
+Primary headache syndromes include migraine, tension-type headache, and trigeminal autonomic cephalgias.
+Among the TACs is the most painful headache condition known to mankind: the cluster headache.

 What many of us do not realize is that the gut-brain connection is quite strong.
 In migraine, one of the first symptoms is nausea (with or without vomiting) often caused secondary to gastroparesis.
 Gastro = gut, paresis = stop.
 Making a plan to focus on nutrition can help to improve headache burden.